jonasmcferreira/adventures/docs/index.md

 ## Current Adventures

-- [Phandelver](phandelver/00/): Join me on a journey through the mysterious and dangerous lands of Neverwinter.
+- [Mines of Phandelver](phandelver/00/): Join me on a journey through the mysterious and dangerous lands of Neverwinter.